marcosfavat/dino/Blender28x/Basemaps.md

 Warnings:
-- This tool is still in developement and can be buggy or unstable
 - Remember that service in Web Mercator projection do not give reliable distance measurement and are not suitable for precision modelling, use a local projection instead.
-- It depends optionnaly on GDAL for reprojection support.

 Navigation: